chingu-voyages/V55-tier2-team-25/README.md

 # App Name

 This app was created through a [Chingu](https://www.chingu.io/) tier 2 voyage.
-As a team, we built a web application, App Name, which lets its users find the information they need to reach their learning goals as software developers.
+As a team, we built a web application, PeerPicks, which lets its users find the information they need to reach their learning goals as software developers.

 Insert screenshots